-Geoff has been fully qualified in the service, compliance and installation of LPG systems for 25 years and is probably the most skilled technician currently working on these systems in Dunedin.
+Michael has been fully qualified in the service, compliance and installation of LPG systems and is probably one of the most skilled technicians currently working on these systems in Dunedin.
 His knowledge and experience ensures all staff employed by us, are trained to the highest possible standards.
 We are also the only LPG service outlet that can also provide the fuel onsite.

 LPG is actually Liquefied Petroleum Gas.

 This is a general description of Propane (chemical formula C3H8) and Butane (chemical formula C4H10), either stored separately or together as a mix.

 It called Liquefied Petroleum Gas because these gases can be liquefied at normal temperature by application of a moderate pressure increase, or at normal pressure by application of cooling using refrigeration.

 LPG is a good substitute for petrol in any spark controlled ignition engines.
 Its clean burning properties give reduced exhaust emissions in a properly tuned engine.

 The clean burning properties and portability of LPG provide a substitute for other fuels such as wood, coal, and other organic matter.